hoishing/template-chrome-ext/README.md

 # Motivation

-The developer experience(DX) of creating Chrome extension with Typescipt is bad.
-We need to compile the ts file with `tsc` and restart the dev server everytime the src files have changed.
+The developer experience(DX) of creating Chrome extension with Typescript is bad.
+We need to compile the ts file with `tsc` and restart the dev server every time the src files have changed.

 Vite solves the problem by hot module reload, while CRXJS parse the manifest and generate the extension files.

-This template pre-configured with React, Typescipt, tailwindcss, DaisyUI and iconify, so you can create chrome extension with these handy tools out of the box.
+This template pre-configured with React, Typescript, tailwindcss, DaisyUI and iconify, so you can create chrome extension with these handy tools out of the box.

 # Usage

-- click `use this template` button of this repo to create a new reop in your github account
+- click `use this template` button of this repo to create a new repo in your github account
 - clone your repo to your local machine
 - `pnpm i` to install the dependencies
 - ⚠️ **change this README file** ⚠️